 Therefore, Forest Restoration plays a central role in the restoration process.
 The springs resurgence is necessary to strengthen the health of the rivers, which will not happen without reforestation, the increase of riparian forests, and areas protecting riverbanks and plains.

-The Springs Recovery Program, which is in its third year, aims to recover 5,000 springs over a period of 10 years by planting seedlings and natural regeneration.
+In the work front for the recovery of springs, around 1,500 have started the recovery process.
+The Renova Foundation will recover 5,000 springs in total.
 The infiltration of water into the soil and drainage improve the quality of the river water, and the planting, by providing the land with sufficient conditions to retain rainwater, protects the water sources and favors forest regeneration.

 WHAT ABOUT THE TAILINGS?